arienshibani/minestrike/README.md

 # 🎮 Modern Minecraft Server Management

-A clean, modern solution for managing Minecraft servers with **Crafty Controller** - a web-based management panel that makes server administration easy and intuitive.
+A clean, modern solution for managing Minecraft servers with **MCSManager** - a web-based management panel that makes server administration easy and intuitive.

 ## ✨ **What You Get**